r-huijts/coder/README.md

 - ✅ **Complex quoting works**: Single quotes, double quotes, backticks - all safe
 - ✅ **Readable execution**: Commands appear in the terminal exactly as written

+### Output Reading Improvements
+- **`isolate_output=True` is RECOMMENDED**: This mode wraps commands with unique markers and extracts only the command's output, filtering out prompts and terminal noise
+- **Active polling for completion**: When using `isolate_output`, the tool actively waits for the command to finish (detecting the END marker) before returning results
+- **Longer timeouts for long tasks**: Increase the `timeout` parameter for commands like ffmpeg, large compilations, etc.

 ### Best Practices
+- **Use `isolate_output=True` for clean results**: Especially important for commands with verbose output or when parsing results
 - **Still prefer specialized tools**: `write_file`, `read_file`, `edit_file` are safer and more reliable for file operations
 - **Use heredocs wisely**: While supported, `write_file` is clearer for creating files